rtic-rs/rtic/book/en/src/by-example/channel.md

 }
 ```

 Channels are implemented using a small (global) _Critical Section_ (CS) for protection against race-conditions.
 The user must provide an CS implementation.
-Compiling the examples given the `--features test-critical-section` gives one possible implementation.
+For the examples a CS implementation is provided by a platform crate, for example `cortex-m/critical-section-single-core` or `esp32c3/critical-section`.

 For a complete example: